taw00/stockfish-rpm/README.md

   `sudo dnf install pychess --refresh -y`
 * [Gnome Chess](https://wiki.gnome.org/Apps/Chess) — another great open-source
   chess frontend that can use Stockfish.
 It has a particularly clean interface, but is a bit less versatile as compared to PyChess.
+Also, Gnome Chess is available for OpenSUSE Tumbleweed whereas PyChess is not.
   `sudo dnf install gnome-chess --refresh -y`
 * [GNU Chess](https://www.gnu.org/software/chess/) — another chess engine that
   often is installed on Linux systems.
 It's not anywhere close to being as